Chart Color Schemes

 Residential development activity is slightly higher than average within Putney when compared nationally

-Putney has received approximately 50 dwelling approvals annually over the past five financial years, totalling 252 homes.
-As of FY-26, 18 approvals have been recorded.
+Putney has seen approximately 50 dwelling approvals annually over the past five financial years, totalling 252 homes.
+Up to FY-26, 27 approvals have been recorded.
 Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average value of new homes being built is $1,314,000, indicating a focus on the premium segment.
+New homes are being built at an average construction cost of $919,000, indicating a focus on the premium segment.

-In FY-26, $6.2 million in commercial approvals have been registered, suggesting limited commercial development focus.
-Compared to Greater Sydney, Putney has slightly more development (13.0% above regional average per person over the 5 year period), maintaining good buyer choice while supporting existing property values.
-This is well above national average, reflecting strong developer confidence in the area.
+This financial year, $6.2 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Compared to Greater Sydney, Putney has slightly more development (13.0% above regional average per person over the five-year period), supporting existing property values while maintaining good buyer choice.
+This is well above national averages, reflecting strong developer confidence in the area.
 New development consists of 26.0% detached dwellings and 74.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This marks a shift from existing housing patterns (currently 84.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
-With around 78 people per dwelling approval, Putney shows characteristics of a low density area.
+This represents a significant shift from existing housing patterns (currently 84.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+With around 78 people per dwelling approval, Putney shows characteristics of a low-density area.

-Future projections suggest Putney will add 192 residents by 2041.
-Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, Putney is projected to add 192 residents by 2041.
+Current construction levels suggest that housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development